 In The Many Colors of Harpreet Singh, Harpreet Singh wears a different color for every mood he feels, from happy yellow to courageous red.
 But when Harpreet's family has to move, everything just feels gray.
 Can he find a way to make life bright again?

-If you like these stories, you'll love our feelings story time!
+If you like these stories, you'll love our feelings story time in English or Spanish!

 For even more books to help you talk about feelings with your child, check out our Emotions in Motion book list!